ZS-Yang-TW/ZS-Yang-TW/README.md

 ## 🚀 About Me

-I'm a passionate developer and researcher with a strong background in both front-end and back-end technologies, as well as a deep interest in AI and educational technology.
+I'm a passionate web developer and researcher in Python, as well as a deep interest in AI and educational technology.
 I founded my own educational technology studio, and I'm actively engaged in innovative projects and research in the field of computer science.

 🎓 **Educational Background:**
 - B.S. in Electrical Engineering, National Taiwan Normal University (2017-2021)